arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

   1. **Battery Service: `180F`**
   2. **Battery Level Characteristic: `2A19`**

-- In the `setup()` function, the code initializes the Nicla Voice board and sets up the Bluetooth® Low Energy service and characteristic; then, it begins advertising the defined Bluetooth® Low Energy service.
+- In the `setup()` function, the code initializes the Nicla Sense ME board and sets up the Bluetooth® Low Energy service and characteristic; then, it begins advertising the defined Bluetooth® Low Energy service.

-- A Bluetooth® Low Energy connection is constantly verified in the `loop()` function; when a central device connects to the Nicla Sense, its built-in LED is turned on blue.
+- A Bluetooth® Low Energy connection is constantly verified in the `loop()` function; when a central device connects to the Nicla Sense ME, its built-in LED is turned on blue.
 The code then enters into a loop that constantly reads the battery percent.
 It also prints it to the Serial Monitor and transmits it to the central device over the defined Bluetooth® Low Energy characteristic.

 Using the nRF Connect app (available for [Android](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=es_419&gl=US) and [iOS](https://apps.apple.com/us/app/nrf-connect-for-mobile/id1054362403?platform=iphone)) you can easily connect to your Nicla Sense ME and monitor the battery level in real time.